aliaksander-samuseu/docs-3.0.1/source/integration/appauth-android.md

 </activity>
 ```
 **Note**: Skip this step if you've already made these changes under section **Define redirectURI** above.

-Make sure you've set `myauth_enabled` to true in the config,
-and your new IdP should show up in the list.

 Now, You are all set to run your demo app.
 As soon as app will launch, it will look like this